 Your doctor can listen to your breathing during a physical exam to check for problems.
 Damage to the upper portion of your lungs can be seen on a chest X-ray.

 Fatigue is a commonly reported symptom in people with AS.
-This may be due to the efforts of fighting chronic inflammation.
-Pain-disrupted sleep may also be a contributing factor of fatigue.
+This may be due to the efforts of fighting chronic pain.
+Pain-disrupted sleep may also be a contributing factor to fatigue.

 Eating a balanced diet, avoiding smoking, and other healthy lifestyle choices can help promote overall wellness.